-You can add an enterprise geodatabase as a data store item in an ArcGIS Enterprise portal, which registers the geodatabase with multiple federated ArcGIS Server sites at once.
-The map, feature, and image services you publish from ArcGIS Pro, ArcMap, and ArcGIS Server Manager to federated ArcGIS Server sites are automatically available to you in your portal as layer items.
+You can add an enterprise geodatabase as a data store item in the ArcGIS Enterprise portal website, which registers the geodatabase with multiple federated ArcGIS Server sites at once.
+The map, feature, and image services you publish from ArcGIS Pro and ArcGIS Server Manager to federated ArcGIS Server sites are automatically available to you in your portal as layer items.

 The following list summarizes additional workflows that create portal items, powered by web services, that reference content in registered enterprise geodatabases:

 - Publish all the feature classes and tables accessible through the data store item as feature and map image layers.